 After a committee reports a nomination or is discharged from considering it, the nomination is assigned a number by the executive clerk and placed on the Executive Calendar.
-Under a standing order of the Senate, certain nominations might also be placed in this status on the Executive Calendar after certain informational and time requirements are met.22 The list of nominations in the Executive Calendar includes basic information such as the name and office of the nominee, the name of the previous holder of the office, and whether the committee reported the nomination favorably, unfavorably, or without recommendation.
+Under a standing order of the Senate, certain nominations might also be placed in this status on the Executive Calendar after certain informational and time requirements are met.21 The list of nominations in the Executive Calendar includes basic information such as the name and office of the nominee, the name of the previous holder of the office, and whether the committee reported the nomination favorably, unfavorably, or without recommendation.
 Long lists of routine nominations are printed in the Congressional Record and identified only by a short title in the Executive Calendar, such as "Foreign Service nominations (84) beginning John F. Aloia, and ending Paul G. Churchill."
 In addition to reported nominations and treaties, the Executive Calendar contains the text of any unanimous consent agreements concerning executive business.

 The Executive Calendar is distributed to Senate personal offices and committee offices when there is business on it.
-It is also available to congressional personnel online by following the link to executive calendars under the Senate tab of the website of the Legislative Information System of the U.S. Congress at http://www.lis.gov/.23
+It is also available online by following the link to "Calendars and Schedules" on the Virtual Reference Desk under the Reference tab of the Senate website (www.Senate.gov).22